Joesalmon1985/DigitalRights/Digital_Rights.md

 be made and distributed.
 Shorter copyright will encourage artists to keep on creating new work; will allow new art forms, such as mashupsmash-ups; and will stop big businesses from relying on large back-catalogues rather than investing in new content.
 Agree!
-Agree that copyright duration should be shorten.
+Agree that copyright duration should be shorter.
 Surely we could mention explicit exceptions for mashups / satire / fair use in repurposing existing media into a new piece of art or social commentary?